steemfiles/ecency-vision/README.md

 ###### HIVE_SIGNER_CLIENT_SECRET

-You need to sign up with a Hive account at [Hive Signer](https://hivesigner.com/developers).
+You need to sign up with a Hive account at [Hive Signer](https://hivesigner.com/profile).
 You'll get an APP_SECRET there for that account and you'll need to add the account name to the common config file.
+There is https://www.grc.com/passwords.htm for example.
+Take the alpanumeric string to avoid quotation marks ruining things in the environment.
+Copy that, save it as `HIVE_SIGNER_CLIENT_SECRET` to the `.profile` file of the user.
+Then go to https://hivesigner.com/profile and enter the secret in there.
+You need to give the @hivesigner account ability to post as your new account [here](https://hivesigner.com/authorize/hivesigner).

 ##### Create Common Config File